2025 marks the 50th birthday of the Wye Valley Walk and we will be celebrating with guided walks and events along the Wye throughout the year

 Wednesday 2nd April 2025, 7pm, St Mary's Church, Ross-on-Wye.

+To mark the start of our 50th anniversary year we will be launching the new Source-to-Sea Cicerone Guide to the Wye Valley Walk.
 Ruth Waycott from the Wye Valley National Landscape wrote the new source-to-sea guide on behalf of the Wye Valley Walk Partnership.
-Join her for an illustrated talk and her 'Wye-lights of walking the Wye.
+Join her for an illustrated talk as she shares some of the 'Wye-lights of walking the Wye.
+Ticket entitles you to £3 off the new book at the event.